taher9990/wiregurard-bulk-generator/README.md

 ## Configure the path for saving files:

-Open app.conf.csv file and edit below line `pathToHosts,"/home/ubuntu/wirguardConfigGen/csvdata.csv"`
+Open app.conf.csv file and edit below line <br>
+`pathToHosts,"/home/ubuntu/wirguardConfigGen/csvdata.csv"`

 ## Start the installation of the pre-requisties